jeffThompson/PhysicalComputing/Week03_Buttons/Demos/06-TypingStrings.md

         keyboard.release_all()
 ```

 If you push the button, you should see the word `hello` appear, then your cursor will go down to a new line by sending the return key.
-After that it prints a word, then deletes it letter-by-letter.
+After that it prints a word then deletes it letter-by-letter.
 All these commands happen super quick, but we can use `time.sleep()` to simulate a person typing.

 ***